We may earn money or products from the companies mentioned in this post.

 As the tallest lighthouse in the Americas, Cape Hatteras features 257 steps.
 The view from the observation deck is magnificent though!
 Cape Hatteras displays a twisting candy cane black and white pattern that slims at it nears the top.
 The light flashes once every 7.5 seconds.

 Open daily from 9 am to 4:30 pm during the summer.
 The fee to climb is $8.
 Climbs start every 10 minutes, and there is a limit of 30 climbers at a time.
 Because of its height, the observation deck may be closed if the wind at the top becomes excessive.
+If you have your own RV, Cape Hatteras has one of the most wonderful RV great oceanfront campgrounds along the East Coast!

 To get from Hatteras to Ocracoke, board a free NC ferry.
 Schedules can be found here.